SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 1. Reveal your competitors' backlink profiles

 Without any exaggeration, the best way to spot your backlink's profile Achilles' heel is to compare it to the one of your competitor's.
+You’ll also have an idea of their content marketing strategy too, what kind of content or market they’re aiming for.
 This is how you can nicely watch your rival's link building process through a keyhole:

 - Open your project in LinkAssistant, move to the Domain comparison module, press Add Domains, and fill in the URLs of competitors that you want to unmask.